What is Server Management?

 2. Lower costs

 As the business grows, you may have to hire full-time system admins.
 It can charge you thousands of dollars.
-Outsourcing server management is more cost-efficient and comes with SLA-based pricing.
+External server management is more cost-efficient and comes with SLA-based pricing.
 SLA means the service level you require for your hosting.

 3. 24/7 Monitoring & support